Rana amurensis

 Rana amurensis (Khabarovsk frog, Siberian wood frog, Heilongjiang brown frog or Amur brown frog) is a species of true frog found in northern Asia.
+Rana coreana was previously included in this species as a subspecies.

+Distribution and habitat

 It ranges across western Siberia, as well as northeastern China, northeastern Mongolia, and on the northern Korean Peninsula and on Sakhalin.
-Rana coreana was previously included in this species as a subspecies.
 Found at latitudes up to 71° N, it is the northernmost wild amphibian species.
+Favoring lowlands, it is rarely encountered at elevations of more than 600 m.
+A habitat generalist, Rana amurensis favors open ground, but is also found in both deciduous and coniferous forests.
+In the winter, it hibernates on pond bottoms.

+Conservation

-According to the IUCN, the chief threat to the species is habitat loss, as it is only mildly tolerant of disturbance.
+According to the IUCN, the main threat to the species is habitat loss, as it is only mildly tolerant of disturbance.
 In addition, it has become a frequent subject of hunting in Russia since the 1990s.
-It is not considered threatened on a global scale though.
+However, it is not considered threatened on a global scale.